Spilled Water

 Spilled Water is a children's novel by Sally Grindley, published in 2004.
 It won the Nestlé Children's Book Prize Gold Award and was longlisted for the Carnegie Medal.
 It tells the story of a Chinese girl, Lu Si-yan, who is sold into domestic service when she is just eleven years old.
-The story also tells of Lu Si-Yan working as an underaged worker in a factory sweat shop.
+The story also tells of Lu Si-yan working as an underage worker in a factory sweatshop.

 Plot summary

-The story is told in three parts : early childhood, life as a domestic servant and life working in a factory.
-It is told through the eyes of Lu Si-Yan, an eleven-year-old girl.
+The story is told in three parts: early childhood, life as a domestic servant and life working in a factory.
+It is told through the eyes of Lu Si-yan, an eleven-year-old girl.

 Her early childhood is described as a rural idyll.
 She has a doting father who makes a living growing vegetables on a very small strip of land.
 A baby brother is born, whom Si-yan loves.
 But then her father is killed in a road accident and Si-yan's mother, overwhelmed by grief, cannot keep the family going when faced with one disaster after another.
-Disapproving Uncle Ba takes Lu Si-yan to market to sell her, calling her "Spilled Water" : a waste because she is not a boy.
+Disapproving Uncle Ba takes Lu Si-yan to market to sell her, calling her "Spilled Water": a waste because she is not a boy.

 She joins the Chen household as an unpaid domestic servant.
-She is well fed and well clothed but worked very hard and is constantly criticised by Mrs Chen.
-The only positive things are, Xiong Fei, a student employed as a cook, who is a fun loving young man; and Mr Chen's mother Mrs Hong, who uses a wheelchair.
-Lu Si-Yan is frightened by the Chen's son Yi-mou, whom she is told she must marry.
-He acts strangely because he is brain damaged.
-Mrs Hong finds out what the Chen's are up to, gives Lu Si-Yan money and helps her to escape.
+She is well fed and well clothed but is worked very hard and constantly criticised by Mrs Chen.
+Her only comforts are Xiong Fei, a fun-loving student employed as a cook, and Mr Chen's mother, Mrs Hong, who uses a wheelchair.
+Lu Si-yan is frightened by the Chens' son Yi-mou, whom she is told she must marry.
+He behaves strangely because of brain damage.
+Mrs Hong finds out what the Chens are planning, gives Lu Si-yan money and helps her to escape.